nfriedli/nicolasfriedli.ch/content/blog/merdification.md

 ----

-Cory Doctorow a sorti un livre sur le sujet à l'automne 2025: [Enshittification.
+Cory Doctorow a sorti un livre sur le sujet à l’automne 2025: [Enshittification.
 Why Everything Suddenly Got Worse and What To Do About It](https://www.versobooks.com/en-gb/products/3341-enshittification).